-The balance of the loan, which is presented as "Notes receivable" in the consolidated balance sheets, amounted to \$\textstyle{297.6}\$ million and \$\textstyle{307.5}\$ million as at December 31, 2021 and 2020, respectively.
+The balance of the loan amounted to \$\mathbb{P}297.6\$ million and \$\mathbb{P}307.5\$ million as at December 31, 2021 and 2020, respectively.

 28. Financial Risk Management Objectives and Policies

 The Group's principal financial instruments comprise of cash and cash equivalents, receivables, investments in debt instruments, quoted and unquoted equity securities, investments in mutual and hedge funds, and short-term and long-term bank loans.
 The Group's other financial instruments include accounts payable, lease liabilities and dividends payable and amounts due to affiliates, which arose directly from operations.